Using MS Office, PowerPoint and Excel for Law Enforcement

-Mark Stallo began his career with the Dallas Police Department in October 1979 and worked in various assignments with DPD, including being responsible for the Crime Analysis team for 14 years.
+Mark Stallo began his career with the Dallas Police Department in October 1979 and worked in various assignments with DPD, including being responsible for the Crime Analysis team for 16 years.
 He retired as a Lieutenant in January 2017 and was assigned during his last four years as the department liaison with the Caruth Police Institute.
 He taught leadership and worked on basic research issues.

 In 1990, he worked with a group of individuals to create the International Association of Crime Analysis (IACA).
 He was Vice-President of Membership of IACA from 1991-1994 and was President of the organization from 1994 to October 2000.
 Mark has been involved in a number of projects including technical assistance, teaching, and steering committees.
 Some include the National Institute of Justice, the Police Executive Research Forum (PERF), the SEARCH group, the National Law Enforcement and Corrections Technology Center (NLECTC), the FBI National Academy, and the Institute for Law Enforcement Administration.